dodokek/Hash-Table/README.md

 </details>
 </br>

-To get the most out of it, I will transform array of input words before searching into *_mm256i*.
+To get the most out of it, I will transform array of *char** input words into *_mm256i*.
 With that, we can ged rid of strncpy function, which slows the program.

 <details>
 <summary>AVX2 optimized Search code with modified input data </summary>